george-aristides/python-challenge-1/README.md

 This script lets you order from my food truck!
 You can run through it and choose as many or as few of any item as you like, and see an itemized receipt at the end with your total.

+It is foolproofed and there is no way to break the program while using it, so once you begin an order you must complete it or terminate the program manually.

 ## How to Use

 1. **Run the Script**: Execute the script to start the ordering process.